kano89125/EITHOT/README.md

-# ITNT: In-place Transposition of N-order Tensor on Graphics Processing Units
+# EITHOT: Efficient In-place Transposition of High Order Tensors on GPUs

 Tensor transposition is a fundamental operation in many applications, but naive implementations require double the memory and aren't suitable for large-scale tensors on memory-limited GPUs.
-To address this, ITNT is presented as an efficient algorithm for in-place tensor transposition on GPUs, requiring at most 5% additional memory for large tensors.
+To address this, EITHOT is presented as an efficient algorithm for in-place tensor transposition on GPUs, requiring at most 5% additional memory for large tensors.

 ## Algorithm
 ---
-ITNT is based on the following steps:
+EITHOT is based on the following steps:

 1. Factorize high-order tensors into a sequence of low-order transpositions using permutation decomposition.
 2. Divide large tensors into smaller ones based on the estimation of required extra memory and transpose each separately.